Vernadskian Time: Time for Humanity

 “we tend to accomplish much higher rates of work with the higher energy-flux density of a fraction of the total power supplied to the machine, than with the entire power supplied at relatively much lower energy-flux density.
 It appears that less power accomplishes more work than a greater amount of power.”24Lyndon H. LaRouche, Jr., So, You Wish to Learn All About Economics?, second edition, EIR News Service, 1995, p.
 10.

 While the first law of thermodynamics does apply on the physical level, where energy is neither created nor destroyed (excepting subatomic processes, where energy and matter are related by E=mc²), the “economic energy” available to human economy, as qualified by the type of energy, most certainly does increase, by the human process of creative discovery.
-This occurs even when less total energy is recovered from fuel sources, by using that more concentrated power to greater effect.
+This increase is seen both in absolute terms, and even occurs when less total energy is recovered from fuel sources, by using that more concentrated power to greater effect.

 Wild Misapplications of the Second Law